 - 150 ml water

-Add the lemon juice and check the seasoning.
-Remove from the heat, and place sauce into a serving jug.
+- Add the lemon juice and check the seasoning.
+Remove from the heat, and place the gravy into a serving jug.

-Serve with the jug of sauce on the side.
+- Serve with the jug of gravy on the side.

-- Removing the cooked lamb from the baking tray requires care, as it might fall part.
-I suggest using a wide, slotted spatula, gently placed under the lamb to lift it out.
+- Removing the cooked lamb from the baking tray requires care, as it might fall apart.
+We suggest you use a wide, slotted spatula, gently placed under the lamb to lift it out.

-- After adding the contents of the baking tray to the sauce, we use a hand blender to puree the sauce.
+- After adding the contents of the baking tray to the gravy, we use a hand blender to puree it.
 A more rustic approach is to use the fork or masher as described, which will give a chunkier finish.
-It is important, however, to break the onion down as much as possible because this is what will thicken the sauce.
+It is important to break the onion down as much as possible because this is what will thicken the gravy.